FannyChery/YOLO/README.md

 ## Important Files
 * `yolov3.cfg` file contains the network architecture used by YOLOv3 and placed it in the `/cfg/` folder.
 * `yolov3.weights` file contains the weights of pre-trained model and is placed in the `/weights/` directory.
-You can easily download the weights using the link [https://pjreddie.com/darknet/yolo/](https://pjreddie.com/media/files/yolov3.weights)
+You can easily download the weights using the link [https://pjreddie.com/darknet/yolo/](https://pjreddie.com/media/files/yolov3.weights), with the bash command `wget https://pjreddie.com/media/files/yolov3.weights`
 * `coco.names` file contains the list of the 80 object classes that the weights were trained to detect and is placed in the `/data/` directory.

 ## Model Loading and Object Detection.